Where can Your Visiting Hygienist, LLC see patients?

 What are the costs for theses services?

-Your Visiting Hygienist, LLC charges $135 per visit with each visit expected to last approximately one hour.
-Fluoride treatments are available with dentist referral for an additional $25.
+Your Visiting Hygienist, LLC charges $145 per visit with each visit expected to last approximately 45 minutes.
+Fluoride treatments are available upon dentist recommendation for an additional $25.

 Will Medicare, health insurance or dental insurance cover the costs of your services?